 interface-specific permission checks.

-application manifest, and therefore you can't apply declarative permissions
+declared within the application manifest, and therefore you can't apply

-directly to them.
-They generally inherit permissions declared in the
+declarative permissions directly to them.
+They generally inherit permissions

-and/or access controls, you must explicitly add those controls
+requires authentication and/or access controls, you must explicitly add those

 If you are providing an interface that does require access controls, use

-invocation can fail if you don't have permission to access the given service.
+bindService() invocation can fail if you don't have permission to access

 For more information about performing IPC with a service, see Bound Services.

-is intended for use by other applications, you
+BroadcastReceiver is intended for use by other applications, you might

-prevents applications without appropriate permissions from sending an intent to
+appropriate permissions from sending an intent to the

 Security with dynamically loaded code